Narrowing options for Varadkar if he and Martin fail to reach an agreement - The Media Times

 On Thursday afternoon after a cabinet meeting in Marino, Dublin, the Taoiseach eased the pressure on Martin somewhat and said he believed the government could continue to work even if Fianna Fáil continued to abstain.

-He was asked on three occasions to say whether the Dáil would come back next week after the Christmas break, but could not say if it would.
-The only thing that prevents the Dáil from returning next week is the Taoiseach, which secures a dissolution of President Michael D Higgins, but Varadkar has not been able to confirm whether TDs will actually return to the Leinster House.
+He was asked on three occasions to say whether the Dáil would come back next week after the Christmas break, but could not say if that would be the case.
+The only thing that prevents the Dáil from returning next week is the Taoiseach, which secures a dissolution of President Michael D Higgins, but Varadkar has not been able to confirm whether TDs would actually return to the Leinster House.

 In the absence of agreement between the leaders of the two main parties, who are about to compete in a contest for Taoiseach, the 32nd Dáil breathes his last breath.